soma-arc/SphairahedronExperiment/README.md

 Sphairahedron is geometrical concept invented by Kazushi Ahara and Yoshiaki Araki in 2003.
 A sphairahedron is a kind of polyhedron with spherical faces.
 Left image shows a cube-type sphairahedron, and right image shows a quasi-sphere

+This is a renderer for sphairahedron and its tilings.

 For more details, see [sphairahedron.net](https://sphairahedron.net)